MisterKirill/MisterKirill/README.md

 ### Hi there 👋

-My name is Kirill and I code in Go, Python and Typescript.
+My name is Kirill and I code in Python and Typescript.